conmaol/maglocunus/LLMs/intro_to_LLMs.md

 - A pre-trained, fine-tuned LLM is asked to generate a number of different output texts for the same prompt.
 - The human labeller then ranks these outputs from best to worst, and tags them for inappropriate language, irrelevance, factual inaccuracy etc.
 - This ‘human feedback’ is then used to train a **reward model**, assigning a score to each generated output text.
-- This reward model is then used to optimise the pre-trained fine-tune LLM, using the **Proximal Policy Optimisation** (PPO) algorithm.
+- This reward model is then used to optimise the pre-trained, fine-tuned LLM, using the **Proximal Policy Optimisation** (PPO) algorithm.
 - You end up with a LLM like GPT-3.5, which is much better at following the user’s instructions.

 §9.
 The transformer architecture underlying all LLMs has two main kinds of component –